okcredit/android-cold-startup-instrumentation/README.md

 ### Result

-On AppStartUpTrace.stop() 2nd parameter takes a lambda which returns Startup logs at the time of the first draw which has duration for each phase during App StartUp.
+On AppStartUpTracer.stop() 2nd parameter takes a lambda which returns Startup logs at the time of the first draw which has duration for each phase during App StartUp.

 ```
-AppStartUpTrace.stop(this) { appStartUpMetrics->
+AppStartUpTracer.stop(this) { appStartUpMetrics->
         Log.v("Total Time", appStartUpMetrics.totalTime.toString()) // Time Taken For Cold StartUp
         Log.v("Process Fork To CP", appStartUpMetrics.processForkToContentProvider.toString()) // Time Taken From Process start to initialising content provider
         Log.v("Content provider", appStartUpMetrics.contentProviderToAppStart.toString()) //Time Taken for initialising content providers